 He was hardheaded.
 When the Kid was nineteen he met a sixteen year-old girl named Delores.
 Delores and the Kid soon became very close and everyone in the neighborhood expected that they'd get hitched.
 But the Kid had other plans, which did not include marriage.
 And when he was warned that he was playing with fire, he told everyone to mind their business.
 One day, Delores's father and two brothers showed up at Sollie's Gym looking for the Kid.
 They accused the Kid of rape.
 A huge brawl broke out.
 It was so bad that the police had to be called and it even made the newspapers.
 In the ruckus the Kid broke his right hand, and he was a righty.
 His hand was really smashed up.
 The Kid had surgery to fix his hand, but he couldn't make a fist anymore.
 Even so, the Kid went back to fighting but with his hand now busted he was never the same.
-Soon after he disappeared, and a few months later his body was found in an alley off Hester Street.
-I went to the morgue to identify the body.
+After a few more fights he was washed up.
+And the Kid was barely twenty years old.
+Soon the money stopped, the girls ignored him and he started drinking.
+He tried being a trainer, but the Kid was not cut out to teach other guys how to box.
+Well, the drinking soon got the best of him and he became a bum.
+Soon after he disappeared, and a few months later his body was found in an alley off of Hester Street.
+I went to the morque to identify the body.
 His mother couldn't afford a decent burial, so I paid for the funeral, which was officiated by a rabbi.
 The Kid could have been one of the greatest fighters in history if he had just done the right thing and not acted so smart.